action pack / lost job coverage

 Lost job coverage action pack

-A no-contact workflow for organizing job coverage loss dates, documents, Marketplace timing checks, COBRA context, and Medicaid or CHIP screening questions.
+A self-guided workflow for organizing job coverage loss dates, documents, Marketplace timing checks, COBRA context, and Medicaid or CHIP screening questions.

 HealthPlansGuide is independent and is not a government website, broker, carrier, marketplace, or enrollment platform.
 This action pack organizes educational resources and official-source checks; verify deadlines, eligibility, and coverage decisions through official sources or licensed help.